renattat/JS_learning_project_bankist/README.md

 My practise is in the script.js file.

-Here I learned and practiceed some JS topics:
+Here I learned and practiced some JS topics:

 -Looping Arryays
 -Creating DOM Elements